elhamhassan90/Enterprise-Level-Monitoring-Project/README.md

 > ⚠️ **Note:** After applying this GPO, the `ansible` user will **not** be able to log in locally or via RDP on Windows servers.
 This ensures the user is restricted to remote automation via Ansible only.

-**Preparing Linux Vms**
+## Preparing Linux VMs

-## 🔧 Preparing the Linux VMs Environment
+### 🔧 Preparing the Linux VMs Environment

-Before configuring Ansible, each Linux VM is joined to the Active Directory domain.
+Before configuring Ansible, each Linux VM is **joined to the Active Directory domain**.
+This step is crucial for several reasons:

-This step is critical for several reasons:
+- **Centralized Identity Management**:

-- Centralized identity management:
+  Joining Linux nodes to the domain allows all authentication to be handled by Active Directory, providing enterprise-level identity governance.

-  Joining the Linux nodes to the domain allows all authentication to be handled by Active Directory.
-This gives the environment the same level of identity governance used in real enterprise infrastructures.
+- **Consistent Hostname Resolution**:

-- Consistent hostname resolution:
+  Once the Linux VMs are domain members, each node is automatically registered in the domain DNS.
+Ansible can then communicate using hostnames instead of IPs, which is more stable and scalable.

-  Once the Linux VMs become domain members, every node is automatically registered in the domain DNS.
-This allows Ansible to communicate with the servers using their hostnames instead of IPs, which is far more   stable and scalable.
+- **Unified Access Control**:

-- Unified access control:
+  Domain-level policies (sudo mappings, SSH access rules, service accounts) can be applied to Linux machines, ensuring consistent access standards across both Windows and Linux.

-  By joining to AD, we can apply domain-level policies to Linux machines (sudo mappings, SSH access rules, service accounts), ensuring the same access standards across Windows and Linux.
+- **Better Maintainability & Clean Inventory**:

-- Better maintainability & clean inventory:
+  Ansible inventory becomes simplified: only server names are required—no IPs or hard-coded credentials.

-  Ansible’s inventory becomes clean and simple: only server names—no IPs, no hard-coded credentials.
+Example inventory:

 Example:
 ```
 [linux_nodes]
 node1
 node2
 ```
-This approach mirrors how large organizations manage hybrid Linux/Windows fleets, ensuring reliability, security, and easier long-term automation.
+> This setup mirrors how large enterprises manage hybrid Linux/Windows environments, ensuring reliability, security, and easier long-term automation.

 ### 🔹 Preparing Linux Server for Domain Join (Offline Environment)